-ART 301 - Art for Youth
+ART 301 Art for Youth 2 hours credit

 An investigation of the projects and materials that can be used with young children and youth, this course has applications in helping students use art in learning.
 Prerequisite: Art Survey I. Fall and Spring.